 April 09, 2020 02:06 pm News Staff – Now that Congress has earmarked billions of dollars for the fight against COVID-19 through the Coronavirus Aid, Relief and Economic Security Act, it's time for HHS to take immediate steps to assist medical practices, the Academy said this week.

-In an April 7 letter to the agency, NEED TO FIX THIS LINK the AAFP joined some 130 fellow medical groups in urging HHS to use its broad power under the CARES Act to deliver immediate financial relief -- starting with one month of revenue to every physician enrolled in Medicare or Medicaid.
+In an April 7 letter to the agency, the AAFP joined some 130 fellow medical groups in urging HHS to use its broad power under the CARES Act to deliver immediate financial relief -- starting with one month of revenue to every physician enrolled in Medicare or Medicaid.

 The letter was sent to HHS Secretary Alex Azar.
 Among the AAFP's co-signatories were the AMA, numerous specialty organizations and the medical associations of all 50 states and Washington, D.C.

 The CARES Act, wrote the groups, compels HHS to wield the law's Public Health and Social Services Emergency Fund to assist all physicians who are experiencing revenue losses and nonreimbursable expenses as a result of the COVID-19 pandemic and to interpret eligibility for such aid broadly.